- No FAQs found

 Question 1.
 What is QuantiFERON®-TB Gold Plus?

-The QuantiFERON-TB Gold Plus assay is a blood test used to aid in diagnosing Mycobacterium tuberculosis infection, including latent tuberculosis infection and active tuberculosis (TB) disease.
-It uses a peptide cocktail simulating ESAT-6 and CFP-10 proteins to stimulate cells in heparinized whole blood.
-Detection of interferon-gamma (IFN-g) by ELISA is used to identify in vitro responses to these peptide antigens that are associated with M tuberculosis infection.
-QTF-Plus is an indirect test for M tuberculosis infection (including disease) and is intended for use in conjunction with risk assessment, radiography, and other medical and diagnostic evaluations.
+The QuantiFERON-TB Gold Plus (QFT-Plus) assay is an in vitro diagnostic test that utilizes a peptide cocktail simulating ESAT-6 and CFP-10 proteins to stimulate cells in heparinized whole blood.
+Detection of interferon-γ (IFN-γ) by enzyme-linked immunosorbent assay (ELISA) is used to identify in vitro responses to these peptide antigens that are associated with Mycobacterium tuberculosis infection.
+QFT-Plus is an indirect test for M. tuberculosis infection (including disease) and is intended for use in conjunction with risk assessment, radiography, and other medical and diagnostic evaluations.
 This test does not differentiate between latent and active TB.1

 CDC recommendations state that2,3